pengfeinie/object-detection/yolo/yolov1/README.md

 Let’s get into more details.
 Each boundary box contains 5 elements: (*x, y, w, h*) and a **bounding box confidence score**.
 The confidence score reflects how likely the box contains an object (**objectness**) and how accurate is the boundary box.
 We normalize the bounding box width *w* and height *h* by the image width and height. *x* and *y* are offsets to the corresponding cell.
 Hence, *x, y, w* and *h* are all between 0 and 1.
 Each cell has 20 conditional class probabilities.
 The **conditional class probability** is the probability that the detected object belongs to a particular class (one probability per category for each cell).
 So, YOLO’s prediction has a shape of (S, S, B×5 + C) = (7, 7, 2×5 + 20) = (7, 7, 30).

+In order to predict a single box, the network must output a number of things.
+Firstly it must encode the coordinates of the box which YOLO encodes as `(x, y, w, h)`, where `x` and `y` are the center of the box.
+Early I suggested you familiarise yourself with box parameterisation, because YOLO does output the actual coordinates of the box.
+Firstly, the width and height are normalised with respect to the image width, so if the network outputs a value of `1.0` for the width, it's saying the box should span the entire image, likewise `0.5` means it's half the width of the image.
+Note that the width and height have nothing to do with the actual grid cell itself.
+The `x and y` values *are* parameterised with respect to the grid cell, they represent offsets from the grid cell position.
+The grid cell has a width and height which is equal to `1/S` (we've normalised the image to have width and height 1.0).
+If the network outputs a value of `1.0` for `x`, then it's saying that the `x` value of the box is the `x` position of the grid cell plus the width of the grid cell.

+Secondly, YOLO also predicts a confidence score for each box which represents the probability that the box contains an object.
+Lastly, YOLO predicts a class, which is represented by a vector of `C` values, and the predicted class is the one with the highest value.
+Now, here's the catch.
+YOLO does *not* predict a class for every box, it predicts a class *for each cell*.
+But each cell is associated with two boxes, so those boxes will have the same predicted class, even though they may have different shapes and positions.

 ![img](https://pengfeinie.github.io/images/output_tensor.png)

+## Training